ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Roughtime version number supported by the server.

 NOTE TO RFC EDITOR: remove this paragraph before publication.
-To indicate compatibility with drafts of this memo, a decimal representation of the version number indicated in {{protocol-details}}
+To indicate compatibility with drafts of this document, a decimal representation of the version number indicated in {{protocol-details}}
 SHOULD be used.
 For indicating compatibility with pre-IETF specifications of Roughtime, the version number 3000600613 SHOULD be